John Coolidge: Early life

 John Coolidge was born in Northampton, Massachusetts, on September 7, 1906.
 He was the elder of the two children of Calvin Coolidge (1872–1933) and Grace Anna Goodhue (1879–1957).
 In his autobiography, Calvin Coolidge recorded his impressions of the birth of his first son: "The fragrance of the clematis which covered the bay window filled the room like a benediction where the mother lay with her baby.
 It was all very wonderful to us."
 On July 7, 1924, his younger brother, Calvin Jr., died from blood poisoning due to a blister on his foot.

 Coolidge attended Mercersburg Academy in Mercersburg, Pennsylvania, and graduated in 1924.
 He then enrolled at Amherst College, his father's alma mater.

 Career

-He was an executive with the New York, New Haven and Hartford Railroad.
-He served as president of the Connecticut Manifold Forms Company until 1960, when he reopened the Plymouth Cheese Corporation in Plymouth at the historic village.
+Coolidge was an executive with the New York, New Haven and Hartford Railroad.
+He served as president of the Connecticut Manifold Forms Company until 1960, when he reopened the Plymouth Cheese Corporation in Plymouth, Vermont at the historic village.

 He helped start the Coolidge Foundation and his gifts of buildings, land, and artifacts were instrumental in creating the President Calvin Coolidge State Historic Site.

-Well into his 80s, Coolidge was seen shuttling back and forth from his home near the Calvin Coolidge Historical Site to collect his mail at the old post office located on the historic site.
-He was reportedly a charming and excited talker who would still answer visitors' questions about his father or his family, and who would, on occasion, give a rare personal interview.
+Into his 80s, Coolidge was seen shuttling back and forth from his home near the historic site to collect his mail at the old post office located on the site.
+He was reportedly a charming and excited talker who would answer visitors' questions about his father or his family, and who would, on occasion, give a personal interview.